sammyf/ollamaui/README.md

 * The TTS companion application can be found at https://github.com/sammyf/tts_webapp

 ### HOW TO RUN IT :
+Make sure the Companion App and Celery are running, and that the server URL is set in src/environments!

 `npm install`

 `ng serve`